-for the first demonstration since the performance can be straight forwardly quantified.
-It also clearly demonstrates the parallels between our Machine Learning model and the paradigmatic Linear Basis Function Model.
-Since our physical system offers a broad range of precisely adjustable parameters (plasticity), such as nonlinearity (interaction strength), potential landscapes and temperature, the input block as well as the experimental block could be optimized for specific tasks.
-Especially the perspective of utilizing quantum features of the physical system in Machine Learning architectures opens up new possibilities for information processing.
+The demonstration of a machine learning model with a highly controlled Bose-Einstein condensate as the nonlinear experimental block opens the general perspective of fusing highly controlled physical systems with classical computing.
+The approach and results are agnostic to the underlying theoretical description of the ongoing physics, but rely on precise experimental control.
+We have chosen the regression problem for the first demonstration since the performance can be straightforwardly quantified.
+It also clearly demonstrates the parallels between our machine learning model and the paradigmatic linear basis function model.
+Since our physical system offers a broad range of precisely adjustable parameters (plasticity), such as nonlinearity (interaction strength), potential landscapes, and temperature, the input block as well as the experimental block could be optimized for specific tasks.
+In particular, the perspective of utilizing quantum features of the physical system in machine learning architectures opens up different possibilities for information processing.